TimoFritsche/ecommerce_prototype/README.md

-ecommerce_prototype-
+ecommerce_prototype
 ====================

-A prototype based on the tutorial of Justin Mitchell (codingforentrepreneurs.com)
+A prototype based on the tutorial of Justin Mitchell (codingforentrepreneurs.com).